Attendance and Punctuality

 Which skirts are acceptable?

 Kilts as sold by PMG Schoolwear, these must be black pleated material and not Lycra or stretched fabric and worn at knee length at all times.
-They must be no higher than two inches above the knee when standing.
-Please ensure there is enough room for growth during the year as they will be unacceptable once shorter than this.
+Please ensure there is enough room for growth during the year as they will be unacceptable once shorter than 2 inches above the knee.
 Pleated skirts with a dropped waistband are NOT permitted.
+Skirts are not permitted to be rolled.

 What happens if I do not wear the correct uniform?